m-kabir02/m-kabir02/README.md

-### Hi 👋 I'm Mosammad Kabir
+### Hi 👋

+# I'm Mosammad Kabir

 I am a junior at Brooklyn College passionately studying Computer Science.
 I strive to become a skilled software engineer and write code to make life easier.
+I am currently

+Thanks for stopping by!

 ### 🧰 Languages and Tools